GiveSendGo: 2025 fundraisers

-The family of the perpetrator, in the killing of Austin Metcalf, Karmelo Anthony, started a campaign in April 2025.
+The family of Karmelo Anthony, the convicted perpetrator in the killing of Austin Metcalf, started a campaign in April 2025.
 The fundraiser has raised over $515,000 by May 1, and had received significant financial support from the Black community.
 In early May of the same year, a woman who claimed to be the woman in the Rochester, Minnesota racial slur video, began a campaign titled "Help Me Protect My Family".
 As of May 6, it has raised over $700,000.
 Some conservatives said they saw the campaign for the woman "as a form of backlash" for the funds raised for the accused in the Metcalf stabbing incident the month prior.
 On May 2, GiveSendGo disabled the comments on both fundraiser pages, citing "unacceptable volume of racist and derogatory remarks".
 GiveSendGo co-founder Jacob Wells said: "At the time comments were turned off, both campaigns had raised approximately $500,000 with around 15,000 donors each."

-In May, 2025, Mohammed Adnan Khan, "Mo Khan," raised $16,000 thus far.
+In May 2025, Mohammed Adnan Khan, "Mo Khan," raised $16,000 thus far.
 Mohammed (or people supporting him) created two other GiveSendGo fundraisers so far as well.
 Mohammed created the campaign after he received significant backlash for posting a video of his involvement in purchasing a sign that stated "Fuck the Jews" at the Barstool Sports Samson street bar in Philadelphia.
 Dave Portnoy found out about the video and reached out to Mo Khan to address the situation.
 Mo was initially apologetic and even agreed to go to Auschwitz concentration camp in Poland to educate himself on the Holocaust.
 However, the next day, Khan turned course and started his GiveSendGo campaign, requesting donations as a result of his claimed "edgy joke."
 Mohammed accused Portnoy of "hypocritically lynching" him.
 He then went on the Stew Peters show, a white nationalist internet show, to promote his campaign, where he received a further $100,000 in JPROOF crypto coin.

+In December 2025, a fundraiser for a former Cinnabon worker based in Ashwaubenon, Wisconsin, raised nearly $100,000.
+The worker was a subject of a viral video where she harassed a Somali couple with racial slurs after mocking the woman's hijab.
+In response to the video, Cinnabon released a statement on Twitter stating that the employee had been immediately fired, as their actions "do not reflect our values or the welcoming experience every guest deserves".